Prostate Cancer Symptoms and Treatment.

 • Minimally invasive surgery: Also called radical prostatectomy, this treatment option removes the prostate gland, using minimally invasive laparoscopic or robotic techniques.
 The vessels that carry semen and surrounding tissue may also be removed.

-• Radiation therapy: The tumor is targeted either through external beam radiation or internally through implanted "seeds."
+• Radiation therapy: The tumor is targeted through external beam radiation.

 • Hormone therapy: Also called androgen deprivation therapy, this treatment stops the male hormones through medication or a surgical procedure to remove the testicles, known as an orchiectomy.